hrissan/dtls/README.md

 Must defend against simple attacks.

+Checking validity of certification chain is not a priority for now, but must be correctly implemented later.

 ## technical

 Use standard Go crypto and crypto/x509, which we have no desire to reimplement.